Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Experiments

+\paragraph{Models and baselines.} For vision backbone, we employ CLIP models~\cite{radford2021learning} and utilize ViT-L/14 and ViT-g~\cite{zhai2022scaling} from EVA~\cite{EVA} as the vision model to be enhanced.
+For the MLLM backbone, we consider two existing works MMICL~\cite{zhao2023mmicl} and Otter~\cite{li2023otter} that possess multimodal ICL ability.
+We also assess the performance of CLIP variants on ResNet50, ResNet101, and ViT-B/32 as alternative vision encoders in the appendix.
+Additionally, we conduct Visual Question Answering (VQA) to directly ask MLLMs the class of query images.
+Moreover, we conduct vanilla fine-tuning (Vanilla FT) using only $D^{supp}$ as a baseline.
+The performance of using MLLM prediction is denoted as MVT, and our fine-tuning result is denoted as FT.

-For model evaluation, we randomly select 5000 images independently from the ImageNet validation set (IN-Val), ImageNet-V2 (IN-V2), ImageNet-A (IN-A), ImageNet-R (IN-R), ImageNet-Sketch (IN-SK), ImageNet-V (IN-V) and 10000 images independently from Cifar10, Cifar100, MNIST to constitute the test samples.
+\paragraph{Settings.} For model evaluation, we randomly select 5000 images independently from the ImageNet validation set (IN-Val), ImageNet-V2 (IN-V2), ImageNet-A (IN-A), ImageNet-R (IN-R), ImageNet-Sketch (IN-SK), ImageNet-V (IN-V) and 10000 images independently from CIFAR10, CIFAR100, MNIST to constitute the test samples.
 Additionally, we select $3$ images per category to construct a support set to provide in-context exemplars.
 In the main paper, we evaluate iWildCam from WILDS and VLCS, PACS, OfficeHome, and DomainNet from DomainBed.

-For the details of implementation, we first estimate the transition matrix through the proposed sample selection approach which is based on the support set, then we find the top-$6$ noisy classes which are further used to conduct MVT.
-Concretely, we set the threshold $\delta=0.6$ to diagnose incorrect predictions, then we retrieve exemplars from the support set based on the most similar logit prediction as the learning image and conduct DICL.
-The retrieved exemplars contain only one positive and negative pair.
+For the details of implementation, we choose the top-$6$ noisy classes to conduct MVT.
+Concretely, we set the threshold $\delta=0.6$ to diagnose incorrect predictions, then we retrieve exemplars from the support set based on the most similar logit prediction to query images.
 For each round of DICL, we repeat the process for $3$ times and average the model predictions.
-To this end, we can obtain our MLLM prediction which is further leveraged to conduct vision model fine-tuning.
-Particularly, we optimize the CLIP vision encoder for $3$ epochs using Adam and SGD optimizers for ViT-L and ViT-g, respectively.
+During fine-tuning, we optimize the vision models for $3$ epochs using Adam and SGD optimizers for ViT-L and ViT-g, respectively.
 Other details and datasets are shown in \textbf{Appendix}.